sash-21/100xDevs-Cohort/Recoil/notes/Recoil Deepdive.md

 export const todosAtomFamily = atomFamily({
   key: "todosAtomFamily",
   default: (id) => {
-    // writing the code to fetch todos based on the id (getting todos from a file, hitting a backend API) return todo; // finally returning the todo for that specific id },
+    // writing the code to fetch todos based on the id return todo; // finally returning the todo for that specific id },
 });